-Turn one conference talk into a content library that reaches 100x more developers
+Turn one conference talk into a year of content not a buried playlist

 Or pick a video type to get started